Non-perturbative intertwining between spin and charge correlations: A "smoking gun" single-boson-exchange result: Results

 After identifying the spin term (and in particular, its part proportional to $\chi^{\spin}_{\omega}$) as the driving contribution to the significant, mostly diagonal, suppression effects in $\tilde{\chi}^{\ch}_{\nu \nu'}$, we inspect this contribution more closely.
-In particular, beyond the role of the large Curie/Curie-like static susceptibility [$\chi^{\spin}_{\nu'-\nu} \sim \beta \langle S_z^2 \rangle \, ] \, \delta_{\nu'-\nu,0}$ ] discussed above, in Fig.~\ref{fig:low_temp_g_hedin} we report and analyze the individual roles played by the external legs $[G_{\nu}]^{2}[G_{\nu'}]^2$ and the Hedin spin-vertices $\lambda^{\spin}_{\nu,\nu'-\nu}\lambda^{\spin}_{\nu,\nu'-\nu}$ in suppressing the charge sector.
+In particular, beyond the role of the large Curie/Curie-like static susceptibility [$\chi^{\spin}_{\nu'-\nu} \sim \beta \langle S_z^2 \rangle \delta_{\nu'-\nu,0}$] discussed above, in Fig.~\ref{fig:low_temp_g_hedin} we report and analyze the individual roles played by the external legs $[G_{\nu}]^{2}[G_{\nu'}]^2$ and the Hedin spin-vertices $\lambda^{\spin}_{\nu,\nu'-\nu}\lambda^{\spin}_{\nu,\nu'-\nu}$ in suppressing the charge sector.

 We start with the HA results, where, on the one hand, the Green's function product (leftmost panels) show an insulating behavior, i.e., its value is strongly reduced at low frequencies.
-On the other hand, the reduction is overcompensated by the square of the Hedin spin vertex (middle panel), which displays very large values at low-frequencies, allowing the strongly suppressive (rigorously diagonal in the HA) effect of the Curie susceptibility to be effectively transferred into the charge channel up to frequencies of order $U$.
+On the other hand, the reduction is overcompensated by the square of the Hedin spin vertex (middle panel), which displays very large values at low-frequencies.
+This allows the strongly suppressive (rigorously diagonal in the HA) effect of the Curie susceptibility to be effectively transferred into the charge channel up to frequencies of order $U$.

 A remarkable illustration of the interplay between suppressed $G_\nu$'s and enhanced Hedin vertices is provided by the derivation of a {\sl quantitative} criterion for evaluating the size of the frequency/energy window associated to negative diagonal entries of $\tilde{\chi}_{\nu \nu'}^{\ch}$, and hence to non-perturbative effects, in the HA.
-Such a criterion, whose full derivation is reported in Appendix \ref{ap:criterion}, states that in the local-moment regime, where the damping effects in $\tilde{\chi}^{\ch}_{\nu \nu'}$ are dominated by the spin contribution and the magnetic susceptibility behaves Curie like, in order to get a sign change from positive to negative of a diagonal entry of $\tilde{\chi}^{\ch}_{\nu\nu'}$ , the corresponding value of the Hedin spin vertex should be large enough, and precisely the following inequality,
+Such a criterion, whose full derivation is reported in Appendix \ref{ap:criterion}, states that in the local-moment regime of the HA the value of the Hedin spin vertex should be